 The stop-start system checks if each of the following conditions is fulfilled.
-Otherwise an Autostop will be inhibited.

-- The stop-start system is not manually deactivated - the bonnet is fully closed - the driver's door is closed or the driver's seat belt is fastened - the battery is sufficiently charged and in good condition - the engine is warmed up - the engine coolant temperature is not too low - the ambient temperature is not too low - the defrosting function is not activated - the climate control system does not inhibit an engine stop - the brake vacuum is sufficient - the vehicle has moved since the last Autostop
+- The stop-start system is not manually deactivated - the bonnet is fully closed - the driver's door is closed or the driver's seat belt is fastened - the vehicle battery is sufficiently charged and in good condition - the engine is warmed up - the engine coolant temperature is not too high or low - the engine exhaust temperature is not too high, e.g. after driving with high engine load - the ambient temperature is not too low - the defrosting function is not activated - the climate control system does not inhibit an engine stop - the brake vacuum is sufficient